mhedgpeth/mhedgpeth.github.io/_posts/2014-09-03-escaping-with-the-news.md

 ---
 I was having a great time at a party at my house recently, when a friend of mine who is quite conservative started talking to me about <a href="http://en.wikipedia.org/wiki/2012_Benghazi_attack" target="_blank">the Benghazi incident of September 2012</a>.
 He went on and on about how outrageous it is.

-I respond, “I just don’t see how any of this is important or relevant to my life.”
+I respond, "I just don't see how any of this is important or relevant to my life."

-With an outraged tone, he responds with eyes wide open in outrage, “You don’t think _Benghazi_ is important???”<!--more-->
+With an outraged tone, he responds with eyes wide open in outrage, "You don't think _Benghazi_ is important???"<!--more-->

 To my life?
-No, I don’t.
+No, I don't.
 In fact I can take that a step further: **the news, especially political news is designed to get people to get outraged over things that are not in their power to change or influence.** This state of frustration and anger puts them in a place where they are willing to buy more things in the advertisements, which is good for the provider of the outrageous news.
-But for the person who is consuming it, it is the very definition of a waste of time: spending time on something one doesn’t find enjoying, can’t do anything about, and causes them to act in ways that are outside of their values.
+But for the person who is consuming it, it is the very definition of a waste of time: spending time on something one doesn't find enjoying, can't do anything about, and causes them to act in ways that are outside of their values.
 This is insanity!

-I’d like to propose we ask a question about every news article that we consume from now on: “**How will my life change as a result of me knowing this information?**”
+I'd like to propose we ask a question about every news article that we consume from now on: "**How will my life change as a result of me knowing this information?**"

-I propose the answer is, for the most part, “none at all”.
+I propose the answer is, for the most part, "none at all".

-To illustrate, let’s comment on some CNN and Fox News headlines as of the date of first writing this, July 26, 2014:
+To illustrate, let's comment on some CNN and Fox News headlines as of the date of first writing this, July 26, 2014:

 <div class="table-responsive">
   <table  style="width:100%; "  class="easy-table easy-table-default " border="0">